Glen Island Park: Land ownership

-Until the late 1700s, the area was inhabited to some extent by the Siwanoy Indians of Algonquin stock.
+Until the late 1700s, the area was inhabited to some extent by the Munsee-speaking Siwanoys of Algonquian stock.
 The first owner of record was John or Johannes Berhuyt or Barhyt, who purchased Jacob Theroulde's farm in 1701.
 In 1760, the new owner presented the island to his son Andre Barhy, who sold it to his brother-in-law, George Cromwell, six years later.
 Cromwell's active participation in events leading up to the American Revolution, in opposition to the Patriot cause, brought him disaster, and his property was confiscated.
 In 1784, it was sold by the Commissioners of Forfeitures.

 Later, the island came into the ownership of Samuel Wooley, and accordingly, the island was long called "Wooley's Island".
 In 1803, Newbury Davenport purchased the island to protect the view from his manor on Davenport Neck, a peninsula of land 50 yards across the open water from the site.

 It remained in the Davenport family until 1847, when Lewis Augustus DePau purchased the island for $3,050.
 Depau was the grandson of the Compte De Grasse, the Admiral of France, commanding the fleets operating with Rochambeau in 1781.
 De Pau was also Napoleon III's U.S. fiscal agent.

 At this time, the island was named "Locust" after the lush groves of locust trees found throughout the property.
 At the center of the island DePau built a grand mansion surrounded by well landscaped grounds and fish ponds, and containing hot houses, bathing facilities, billiard rooms, and a bowling alley.
 He used his home to entertain public figures including the singer Jenny Lind and U.S. political leader and statesman Daniel Webster, who met and married his second wife in New Rochelle.

 DePau sold the island and mansion to John Schmidt in 1862 before leaving for Prussia.
 Seventeen years later Schmidt died, and his executors sold the island to entrepreneur John H. Starin for use as a country residence.